 20. Devil’s Postpile National Monument

 Devil’s Postpile National Monument is one of the most exotic places in California to visit.
-This national monument is located in the Sierra Nevada Mountains, and it was a result of volcanic activity.
+This national monument is located in the Sierra Nevada Mountains, resulting from volcanic activity.

-The rocks at Devil’s Postpile contain striations that are caused by flowing water over time and weathering processes.
+The Devil’s Postpile rocks contain striations caused by flowing water over time and weathering processes.
 That is the reason for so many colors on the rocks!
 This place has multiple hiking trails and different activities for its visitors.

 21. San Francisco Bay Area

 The San Francisco Bay Area is in California and consists of seven counties: Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, and Santa Clara.
 The Population in this region is more than eight million people.
-In the San Francisco Bay Area, you can find everything from hipster cafes to high-end boutiques.
+You can find everything from hipster cafes to high-end boutiques in the San Francisco Bay Area.

-The area is home to world-renowned universities, including Stanford University and UC Berkeley, as well as many technology companies.
-The Bay Area is quite a popular choice among residents when it comes to owning or renting houses.
-It’s close to the mountains and ocean, and has many great parks and beaches.
+The area is home to world-renowned universities, including Stanford University, UC Berkeley, and many technology companies.
+The Bay Area is quite a popular choice among residents when owning or renting houses.
+It’s close to the mountains and ocean and has many great parks and beaches.

-The San Francisco Bay Area is home to some important technology companies in the world.
+The San Francisco Bay Area is home to some of the most important technology companies in the world.
 The cost of living is also pretty high here.

 22. Pinnacles National Park